Biblbrox/MoonLander/README.md

 # The Moon Lander game
-The clone of the Lunar Lander game.
+The clone of the Lunar Lander game written by C++ opengl 3.3 and SDL2.

 Compilation with cmake: <br>
 ```cmake